mankenavenkatesh/My-Smart-Contracts/Standard-Contract-Types/README.md

 # Standard Smart Contract Types</p>
-This repo contains all production level standard smart contracts.
+This repo contains Solidity smart contract code for simple, standards-compliant tokens on Ethereum.
+Adhering to standards allows other contract developers to easily incorporate your token into their applications.

 | [ERC Standard Contracts](#erc-standards) | [Contract Types](#contract-types)